Learning passive policies with virtual energy tanks in robotics: Energy tanks meet RL

 \subsection{Passivization in Training (Learning passive policies)}

-In many circumstances it might be desirable to continuously achieve a passive closed-loop system also in training phase, i.e., when the task-dependent control policy is being learned.
+In many circumstances, it might be desirable to continuously achieve a passive closed-loop system also in the training phase, i.e., when the task-dependent control policy is being learned.
 This is desirable for instance when the training takes place in real life, and not in simulations, such that initial exploration phases are guaranteed not to undergo hazardous unbounded energy generation.
 Furthermore, the passivized training phase endows the agent with awareness of the metabolic spending encoded in the tank architecture, induced by the initial energy budget $e_0$.
-As a consequence, the learned policy will be influenced by the tank initialisation $e_0$, and in particular the task energy $e^*$ will be directly learned together with the control policy in a combined way, strengthening the significance of the resulting passivity property.
-This mechanism provides to the scheme a clear biomimetic perspective, since the energy budget and the task-dependent policy are not independent variables.
+As a consequence, the learned policy will be influenced by the tank initialization $e_0$, and in particular, the task energy $e^*$ will be directly learned together with the control policy in a combined way, strengthening the significance of the resulting passivity property.
+This mechanism provides a clear biomimetic perspective to the scheme since the energy budget and the task-dependent policy are not independent variables.

 The proposed procedure is achieved by implementing the learning in the extended RL framework depicted in Fig. \ref{fig:mainscheme}., i.e., the standard RL scenario with the tank algorithm embedded.
-We recognise the following technical issue which needs to be addressed before implementing the training.
+We recognize the following technical issue which needs to be addressed before implementing the training.